grayfrost90/bottle-lights/README.md

 ## Setup Instructions

-1. Connect the ESP control box to the bottle lights and a power source
-2. The installer should take you through the WiFi setup, if not do the following:
+The installer should take you through the WiFi setup, if not do the following:
 1. Once booted, look for a WiFi network called "Bottle-Lights-xxxxxx" and connect to it
 2. This will open a captive portal page to configure the WiFi.
 If it doesn't connect, browse to [http://192.168.4.1](http://192.168.4.1)
 3. Enter the WiFi details and save, the ESP will now reboot and should connect to your WiFi

 ## Home Assistant Setup